clementroume/holbertonschool-web_front_end/flexbox/README.md

 # Flexbox - Holberton School

 Welcome to the **Flexbox** project repository!
-This project is part of the **Holberton School Web Front-End** curriculum, focused on mastering CSS Flexbox for creating flexible, responsive, and modern web layouts.
+This project is part of the **Holberton School Full-Stack** curriculum, focused on mastering CSS Flexbox for creating flexible, responsive, and modern web layouts.

 ---